Pharmacy/Pharmaceutical Sciences Doctor’s Degrees

 Featured schools near , edit

-The following table shows the number of diplomas awarded in pharmacy at each degree level.
+In the most recent year for which data is available, 18,055 degrees were awarded toPharmacy/Pharmaceutical Sciences majors across all award levels.
+The following table shows the number of diplomas awarded in Pharmacy/Pharmaceutical Sciences at each degree level.

 | Education Level | Number of Grads |